 Still, the Sniffon is very bright, quiet, and works well with children and seniors.
 They’re great at solving problems and being masterful escape artists, but that intelligence also makes them fast learners.

 Overall they are easy to care for pets that any first-time owner can train.

-30. The Welsh Terrier and Schnauzer mix (also known as the Wowauzer)
+30. Welsh Terrier & Schnauzer mix (AKA Wowauzer)

 The Welsh Terrier looks similar to the Airedale Terrier, another parent on this list.
 Their black and tan coats are usually dominant over the black fur, but their grooming habits are easy and infrequent.